dawidm/cryptonose2/manual/index.md

 Cryptonose needs to know on which currency pairs it should track price changes.
 This is not configured so far so you will be asked to do it.
 There are two sections in pairs selection window:

 * ***Choose markets***.
-Most of exchanges provide markets with more than one quote currency.
+Most of the exchanges provide markets with more than one quote currency.
 Example of BTC markets (BTC as quote currency): ETH/BTC, LTC/BTC, XMR/BTC.
 You can use this option to track all pairs with significant volume.
 Select one one or more markets, then click on _Min 24h volume_ table cell to set volume and press Enter co confirm.
 * ***Select additional pairs***.
 Manually choose currency pairs.
 You can use only this option or combine it with _Choose markets_ filter.

 ![cryptonose paris configuration]({{ site.baseurl }}/images/pairs-settings.png "Pairs configuration window")